Archimedes The Life, Work and Inventions of Archimedes

 the defense of Syracuse.
 An account of the siege of Syracuse is given in

-of a system of both catapult and crossbow with selective ranges allowing
+of both catapult and crossbow with selective ranges allowing for

-for a continuous assault on the Romans regardless of their range from the
+a continuous assault on the Romans regardless of their range from the city.

-city.
-Other defenses included Archimedes claw , consisting of long poles
+Other defenses included Archimedes claw , consisting of long poles that

 the ship, lifting them from the water and then dropping them stern